GI-ROBUST/gi-robust.github.io/robust25/index.md

 ## Registration

 If you intend to participate in the workshop, please briefly [register here](https://www.betriebssysteme.org/aktivitaeten/treffen/robust2025/) and tell us if you also like to join the social event (evening program) on Monday evening.
+Please register no later than March 3, 2025.

 ### Venue